wyoibc/2023repres_popgen/Intro_beartooth.md

 ## Editing files

-We have many options for viewing and editing text files. `nano` is a simple text editor that is available on WildIris and most other Linux and Unix systems.
+We have many options for viewing and editing text files. `nano` is a simple text editor that is available on Beartooth and most other Linux and Unix systems.
 We can test it out on the "test.txt" file we made.

 ```
 nano test.txt